Update: There have been many changes on Pinterest lately that can affect your strategy. One of them is the use of hashtags.

 How to use hashtags on Pinterest?

-Hashtags on Pinterest are used in one place and have their sole purpose there.
-This is in the pin description.
-Elsewhere on the Pinterest profile, hashtags will have no purpose because they cannot be clicked.
+Hashtags on Pinterest are used in one place and it is in the pin description, but they are no longer clickable.
 By using them in the wrong place, you lose space for some other useful keywords you could type there.

 When you type hashtags in the pin description, the best practice is to put them at the end of the text.
 It will look like a list of hashtags.